-Learning the DRSABCD can help you cope with various types of emergencies.
+Learning DRSABCD in a first aid course can help you cope with various types of emergencies.
 You may be able to keep a person breathing, reduce pain levels, and minimise the consequences of an injury until emergency services arrive.
 First aid could mean the difference between life and death for them.

 Interested in a first aid course?
 Visit the First Aid Course Perth for more information